dasoldasol/dasoldasol.github.io/_posts/Auto Scaling.md

 ### AutoScaling & ELB
 - AutoScaling & ELB can used for **High Availability and Redundancy** by spanning Auto Scaling groups across multiple AZs within a region and then setting up ELB to distribute incoming traffic across those AZs
 - **With AutoScaling use ELB health check with the instances to ensure that traffic is routed only to the healthy instances**

+## Scenario
+- A suite of web applications is hosted in an Auto Scaling group of EC2 instances across three Availability Zones and is configured with default settings.
+There is an Application Load Balancer that forwards the request to the respective target group on the URL path.
+The scale-in policy has been triggered due to the low number of incoming traffic to the application.
+**Which EC2 instance will be the first one to be terminated** by your Auto Scaling group?
+  - **A) The EC2 instance launched from the oldest launch configuration**